lukieJ/geocoding/README.md

 * add more geocoders such as Mapbox, Mapzen, Geocodio, etc
 * add logging, better error handling
 * add a spreadsheet with an address column and script to geocode the addresses

+Note: Inspired from original script by Steve Hockema, but made more general purpose